 Most of the rights mentioned above are quite similar to those stated in data protection laws.
 Having said that few significant changes are being made It is vital to familiarize yourself with the changes which have been there and then plan accordingly.

-Communication with staff and other service users It is vital for staff and other service users of the company to be aware of the rights of data subjects.
+It is vital for staff and other service users of the company to be aware of the rights of data subjects.
 When you are collecting personal data from clients, staff or service users, they need to be informed about their rights.

-Legal grounds for data processing Organisations have to establish that they possess legal grounds to process the data.
+Organisations have to establish that they possess legal grounds to process the data.
 A lot of companies presently make use of consent by default; GDPR has now made strict the rules for obtaining as well as upholding the consent.
 You must get assistance from the GDPR consultant so that no vital point is missed.